SofiaValan/youtube-visualizations-forecasting/README.md

 * Connect to the YouTube & Google Ads API to get the data with Python
 * Do some basic transformations on the data before pushing it to the data warehouse
 * Upload the cleaned tables to Google BigQuery (GBQ) from the Python script
-* Automate this process, so I can have the most recent data updated on GBQ
+* Automate this process in Windows, so I can have the most recent data updated on GBQ
 * Create some views with SQL in GBQ depending on different granularities
 * Perform an exploratory data analysis with Python
 * Develop different time series models to predict the subscribers and the visualization hours over time